rehierl/node-tree-outliner/algorithm-about.md

 </body>
 ```

-The table of contents (TOC) of this fragment can be displayed as follows:
+In general, E-3's table of contents (TOC) is as follows:

 ```
-1. B
+1. A
 ```

-Questions start to arise as soon as the above fragment is slightly modified:
+Questions start to arise as soon as example E-3 is slightly modified:

 ```
 Example 4 (E-4):